Lex Luthor (Smallville): Role in Smallville

 Season ten revealed that at some point prior, Lex manufactured a number of clones, but the majority of them are flawed and age at an accelerated rate.
 One clone of Lex (Mackenzie Gray), aged approximately twenty years older than the original, attempted to get revenge on Clark by trying to kill Lois Lane (Erica Durance) but died before he could finish.
 The two-hour series finale revealed Lex had a composite clone created from the best pieces of several others.
 Lacking a heart, the clone was kept on life support.
 An alternate reality version of his father sacrifices himself to Darkseid, receiving Lionel's heart and effectively resurrecting Lex.
 He speaks with Clark, telling his former friend he accepts they have a destiny as enemies, but neither of them can fulfill their roles unless Clark defeats Darkseid by inspiring humanity.
 Lex later meets with Tess and fatally stabs his sister, but Tess poisons him with a specialized neurotoxin that removes all of Lex's memories.
-The series ends by shifting seven years into the future, where Lex had been elected as the President of the United States.
+The series ends by shifting seven years into the future, where Lex has become the President of the United States.